Pale di San Martino Hut-to-Hut Walking Holiday

 Travel

 This holiday begins and ends in San Martino di Castrozza, nestled at the foot of the Pale plateau.
-The best option for this holiday is to fly into either Venice Marco Polo or Treviso airport.
-Private transfers between these airports and San Martino are included at the start and end of your holiday.
+Your best travel option is to fly into Venice Marco Polo.
+From there you can then travel by bus and train as follows:

 Itinerary

 Travel to the Dolomites.
-A private transfer from Venice Marco Polo or Treviso airport to San Martino di Castrozza is included.
+Make your own way to San Martino di Castrozza by public transport, hire car, or optional private transfer direct to your first hotel.
 Located deep in the Dolomites, San Martino has a rich history as one of the oldest alpine resorts thanks to its main attraction – the Pale di San Martino group.

-Accommodation: Hotel in San Martino di Castrozza on a B&B basis.
+Accommodation: Hotel in San Martino di Castrozza (B&B basis)

 The first hiking day is an ascent to the Pale plateau, using a wide mule track with numerous zig-zags.
 This track dates back to the end of the 19th century, when San Martino was attracting noble tourists from European capitals.
 The track was built to allow easy access to the Pale plateau, so while today’s route involves a significant elevation gain, the ascent never gets too steep.
 If you start walking in the morning, you should reach the hut in the middle of the day – allowing ample time for a rest and an extra optional hike.
 From the rifugio, the nearby Cima Rosetta peak (2,743m) is within easy reach, a short 160m ascent that offers a breathtaking panorama of the plateau.